 More complex digital services supported so far cover, among others, the areas of safer internet, access to reusable public sector information, cyber security, eHealth, and online dispute resolution.

-CEF offers funding opportunities either via calls for tenders to procure services for the core components provided by the European Commission, or calls for proposals (grants) to help linking the national infrastructure in the Member States to the core components.
+CEF offers funding opportunities either via calls for tenders to procure services for the core components provided by the European Commission, or calls for proposals (grants) to help link the national infrastructure in the Member States to the core components.

 The Innovation and Networks Executive Agency (INEA) is implementing the CEF Telecom calls for proposals on behalf of the Commission.
 More information on the calls is available on INEA's website.